jplahn/haskell-book/functions/function_types.md

 ```
 map f (x:xs) = f x : map f xs
 ```
 we are separating the list into x, which is the front element of the list, and xs, which is the remainder of the list.
-We call the function on x and then recursively call the map function on xs, passing it f performing the exact same computation as described.
+We call the function f on x and then recursively call the map function on xs, passing it f which performs the exact same computation as just described.
 We'll discuss building functions in more depth later, so if that wasn't clear, fear not.

 So to summarize, `map` takes a function and a list as arguments and returns a list with the function applied over all of the entries. `map` introduces some other interesting aspects of creating functions, so we'll dive into all of those in the following sections.